 Each camp also includes a music theatre production.
 You’ll take part in the performance singing, acting and dancing as part of the chorus, but there are further opportunities if you are interested to take on larger roles.
 These short musicals are performed as part of the end of camp show, along with purely musical performances.

-You will be provided with tented accommodation on a fully-equipped campsite, occupying a tree-fringed meadow close to The Stables Theatre, Wavendon, near Milton Keynes.
+You will be provided with tented accommodation on a fully-equipped campsite, occupying a tree-fringed meadow close to the main performance venue.
 All campers and tutorial staff eat, sleep, practice and perform on site.
-The Stables Theatre provides a fantastic venue for daily rehearsals, evening performances and a final presentation for family and friends.
+The nearby venue provides a fantastic base for daily rehearsals, evening performances and a final presentation for family and friends.

 Who are the tutors?